-3.3.2 Security Planning (M.3.11 (d))
+3.3.2 Security Planning (M.3.11 (d), comp\req\id 938)

-3.3.2.1 Security Requirements (comp_req_id 10178, 10218)
+3.3.2.1 Security Requirements (comp\req\id 936, comp\req\id 842)

-Qwest has a longstanding, robust security program with a proven history of providing industry-leading security services to protect Qwest's infrastructure, including information assurance processes applicable to the databases, OSS, and information processing systems upon which Networx services will depend.
-Qwest is committed to protecting Agencies against threats, attacks, or failures to systems, in accordance with best commercial practices.
-Qwest will ensure that, throughout the life of the contract, all

-Networx OSS and service components software have current security updates and patches for all known vulnerabilities.
-Qwest employs a mature, process-based risk assessment approach to ensure logical and physical security controls are in place and are appropriate for our computer centers, network operations centers, secure operations centers, cyber centers, and other Qwest facilities.
-Qwest's security-related services ensure the integrity, confidentiality, and availability of information assets, and support Qwest resources and our wide range of customers and geographical locations.
-Qwest's security policies are in compliance with all security control classes specified in NIST SP 800-53/Annex 1, as they relate to both the Qwest Networx infrastructure and OSS.
+Qwest has a longstanding, robust security program with a proven history of providing industry-leading security services to protect Qwest's infrastructure including information assurance processes applicable to databases, OSS, and information processing systems upon which Networx services will depend.
+Qwest is committed to protecting its customers against threats, attacks or failures of systems, in accordance with best commercial practices.
+Qwest will ensure that, throughout the life of the contract, all Networx OSS and service components software have current and up-to-date security updates and patches for all known vulnerabilities.
+Qwest employs a mature, process-based risk assessment approach to ensuring logical and physical security controls are in place and appropriate for our computer centers, network operations centers, secure operations centers, cyber centers and other Qwest facilities.
+Qwest's security-related services ensure the integrity, confidentiality and availability of information assets and to support Qwest resources and its wide range of customers and geographical locations.
+Qwest's security policies will be in compliance with all security control classes specified in NIST SP 800-53/Annex 1, as they relate to both the Qwest Networx infrastructure and OSS.

-The Qwest integrated Networx Security Team has leveraged our experience in preparing a Networx Security Plan that meets the requirements specified in Sections C.2.1.11, C.3.3.2, and C.3.3.2.4.2.1.
+The Qwest integrated Networx Security team has leveraged that experience in preparing a Security Plan that meets the requirements specified in Sections C.2.1.11, C.3.3.2, and C.3.3.2.4.2.1.
 This Networx Security Plan is compliant with OMB Circular A-130, NRIC Recommendations VI-1A-05 through VI-1A-10, and Telcordia standards.
-In addition, the Networx Security Plan also addresses Qwest's compliance with Public Law 104-191, Health Insurance Portability and Accountability Act (HIPPA) of 1996, as required in the Networx Enterprise RFP and FIPS PUB 200.
-The Networx Security Plan is delivered as Appendix 2 to the Qwest Networx Enterprise proposal.
+In addition, the Security Plan also addresses Qwest's compliance with Public Law 104-191, Health Insurance Portability and Accountability Act (HIPPA) of 1996, as stipulated in the Networx Universal RFP and FIPS PUB 200.
+The Networx Security Plan is delivered as Appendix 2 to the Qwest Networx Universal proposal.

-As described in Section 3.3, Qwest takes a lead role in developing standards, working with vendors, and implementing new, innovative approaches to improve our products.
-This includes security services, along with support of ongoing programs to manage the ever-changing security landscape.
+As described in Sections 3.3, Qwest takes a lead role in developing standards, working with vendors, and implementing new, innovative approaches to improve our products.
+This includes security services, along with support of ongoing programs to manage the ever changing security landscape.

-3.3.2.2 Security Management Organization and Planning (comp_req_id 10179, comp_req_id 10181)
+3.3.2.2 Security Management Organization and Planning (comp\req\id 935, comp\req\id 932)

-The Qwest integrated Networx Security Team management structure, along with the organizational information, is provided in this Section, in addition to details provided in the Networx Security Plan.
-Qwest meets the requirements specified in Section C.3.3.2.2.1 of the Networx Enterprise RFP.
+The Qwest integrated Networx Security Team management structure along with the organizational information is provided in this section in addition to details provided in the Networx Security Plan in Appendix 2.
+Qwest meets the requirements specified in Section C.3.3.2.2.1 of the Networx Universal RFP.

-Qwest's Networx Security Manager, along with our CPO Networx Security Team, will interface and coordinate with the Government on security matters in a number of ways, including hosting face-to-face meetings and technology summits with Agency security professionals.
-These approaches will foster enhanced understanding of Qwest's security policies and practices, and provide an opportunity to receive feedback on the effectiveness of Qwest's Networx security activities.
+Qwest's Networx Security Manager along with our CPO Networx Security Team will interface and coordinate with the Government on security matters in a number of ways including, hosting face-to-face meetings and technology summits with Government Networx Security professionals.
+These approaches will foster enhanced understanding of Qwest's Security policies and practices and provide an opportunity to receive feedback on the effectiveness of Qwest's Networx security activities.
 Qwest understands that effective communication can be the differentiator between success and failure for the Networx program.
-Qwest's approach to communicating security-related matters to Agencies includes utilization of the Networx Website to post relevant security policies and procedures and reports to all Networx stakeholders that will be developed and maintained by the Qwest Networx Security Manager.
-This has proven to be an effective communication tool for other Qwest programs, to educate employees, agents, contractors and Agency users on specific procedures relevant to a specific activity.
+Qwest's approach to communicating security related matters to the Agencies include utilization of the Networx Web site to post relevant security policies and procedures and reports to all Networx stakeholders, as well as a that will be developed and maintained by the Qwest Networx Security Manager.
+This has proven to be an effective communication tool for other Qwest programs to educate employees, agents, contractors and Government users on specific procedures relevant to a specific activity.